 DON"T FORGET!
 Weekly Door Prize Donations Needed!
 Be our next meeting's prize sponsor!

-It seems like we all like the idea of winning a festive prize at our meetings (in person or online).
-We have had some very generous and fun donations since incorporating this new aspect to our meetings.
-Many thanks to all who have donated a prize!
-It is a nice way to give back to each other.
-Do you have a hobby or talent you can share with the club?
-Maybe you love to bake, sew, or garden.
-Let’s get creative with our door prizes and share a little bit about ourselves in the process!
 How about we show some love to the local businesses in our community?
 They have shown us support with raffle donations and sponsorships throughout the years.
 Consider purchasing a $20.00 gift card from one of the many small businesses in the East Penn Area.
 As we know every little bit helps.
 It's also a great way to start a conversation about Rotary and invite business owners and managers to a club meeting.

 So if you’d like to sponsor a door prize contact Don Blose, Meghan Reed, Sal Verrastro or Lexa Shallcross.